hat0uma/csvview.nvim/README.md

 | **CsvViewDelimiter** | link to `Comment`  | used for `,`        |
 | **CsvViewComment**   | link to `Comment`  | used for comment    |

+> [!NOTE]
+> For field highlighting, this plugin utilizes the `csvCol0` ~ `csvCol8` highlight groups that are used by Neovim's built-in CSV syntax highlighting.

 ## 📝 TODO

 - [x] Customizable delimiter character.